Does your local prosecutor hold police accountable? This site will tell you

 To find out about your local prosecutor, you can go to winningjustice.org and search by zip code to see where they stand on six of Color of Change’s demands for reducing mass incarceration.
 If you search Mike Freeman, for example—the Hennepin County attorney who announced murder and manslaughter charges against Derek Chauvin, the former Minneapolis police officer responsible for George Floyd’s death after he knelt on Floyd’s neck for nearly nine minutes—you’ll see that he was first elected in 1990, has held that position for more than 20 years, has begun to implement reforms such as requesting lower dollar amounts for bail—another thing in prosecutors’ power—but hasn’t made much progress when it comes to holding police accountable.

-Winning Justice and the Prosecutor Directory were first launched alongside the release of Ava DuVernay’s When They See Us, and has been relaunched and highlighted with the announcement of DuVernay’s Array 101 education platform; the one-year anniversary of When They See Us; and in light of the recent protests against police brutality.
+Winning Justice and the Prosecutor Directory were first launched alongside the release of Ava DuVernay’s When They See Us, and has been relaunched with Participant and highlighted alongside the announcement of DuVernay’s Array 101 education platform, which was in partnership with Array and Participant; the one-year anniversary of When They See Us; and in light of the recent protests against police brutality.
 There are more than 2,400 prosecutors across the country, so Robinson is also asking people to volunteer to do the research on these prosecutors and populate the site’s database.
 He also encourages people to learn more about prosecutors, organize in their own city, and even reach out to their local prosecutor to talk about the issues that are important to them.

 The directory is just one tool on the Winning Justice platform, which as a whole is focused on changing how prosecutors do their job and changing how the public views the role of prosecutors.
 “If we can do both of those things,” Robinson says, “then we can make real change in this country.”